 The third integer, 3 in the examples above, is the release number.
 A change in this number indicates that the library has been updated.
 The updates might include bug fixes, performance improvements, and new features that do not require a file format change.

 A version number might also include some text.
 The two current possibilities are patch and snap.
 A patch version might be made to a released version to make available a feature or a bug fix.
 In the figure below, a patch to the 1.8.5 release is labeled 1.8.5-patch1.
 A snapshot is an intermediate posting of the software in a branch or in the trunk.
 Snapshots are made available so that users may begin to test changes in the software that affect their software.
 The changes may range from bug fixes to new features.
 Snapshots are made and released regularly.
 How regularly depends on whether the software passes the tests done on each build.
 A possible version number for a snapshot might be 1.9-snap81.
 This version would hold the 81st snapshot off the 1.9 development branch (the current trunk).
-For the available snapshots, see the “Downloads” page at support.hdfgroup.org/downloads.
+For the available snapshots, see the “Downloads” page at www.hdfgroup.org/downloads.

 The HDF Group uses a version control system to manage the HDF5 project.
 Within the system, a trunk and branches are used to track changes.
 The version numbers described above identify where a given piece of software was produced in the system.
 The figure below shows the general scheme.

 Figure 1.
 The trunk, release branches, and feature branches

 The trunk is the center of the system.
 New features are implemented in feature branches and aggregated in the trunk.
 Release branches are then created from the trunk.

 The minor version number of the trunk is always an odd number.
 From the time of Release 1.8.0 to the first 1.10 release, the trunk will be version 1.9.
 The trunk was version 1.7 from the time of release 1.6.0 until the first 1.8 release.